The following members make up the Community Healthcare Trust Board of Directors.

 Mr. Gardner retired from Wells Fargo in October 2015.
-Prior to his retirement, he was a senior relationship manager in the Healthcare Group with Wells Fargo Corporate Banking, where he has coverage responsibility for national healthcare companies with market capitalization exceeding $5 billion, generally in the pharmaceutical, medical device and healthcare services sectors.
+Prior to his retirement, he was a senior relationship manager in healthcare corporate banking.
+He primarily covered national healthcare companies with market capitalization exceeding $5 billion, generally in the pharmaceutical, medical device and healthcare services sectors.
 Mr. Gardner has over 26 years of corporate and investment banking experience, with 20 years covering healthcare companies.
-Prior to joining Wells Fargo (Wachovia) in March 2004, Mr. Gardner was head of healthcare for FleetBoston Financial from 2003 to 2004 and was a managing director for Bane of America Securities healthcare group from 1996 to 2003.
+Prior to joining Wells Fargo (Wachovia) in March 2004, Mr. Gardner was head of healthcare for FleetBoston Financial from 2003 to 2004 and was a managing director for Banc of America Securities from 1996 to 2003.
 During his career, Mr. Gardner has led a number of significant financing transactions for leading public healthcare companies.
-Mr. Gardner currently serves on the board of trustees for Omni Montesori School in Charlotte, North Carolina and as Charlotte Chapter chair for the Impact Angel Network (“IAN”).
-Ian is managed by RENEW, LLC, an investment advisory and management consulting firm based in Addis Ababa, Ethiopia and Washington D.C.
+Mr. Gardner currently serves as president of the Board of Trustees for Omni Montessori School in Charlotte, North Carolina and as Charlotte Chapter chair for the Impact Angel Network (“IAN”).
+IAN is managed by RENEW, LLC, an investment advisory and management consulting firm based in Addis Ababa, Ethiopia and Washington D.C.
 Mr. Gardner earned a B.S. and M.S. from Virginia Polytechnic Institute and State University and an M.B.A. in finance and accounting from the University of Rochester.
 Mr. Gardner is our lead independent director, and Mr. Gardner’s commercial banking, capital markets and healthcare industry experience makes him a valuable resource to our Board of Directors.

-Mr. Hensley serves as a senior advisor to the healthcare and transaction advisory services groups of Alvarez and Marsal, LLC (“A&M”).
-Mr. Hensley has more than 20 years of experience serving public and privately-held companies across a range of industries, including healthcare, insurance, real estate and private equity capital funds.
+Since 2003, Mr. Hensley has served as a senior advisor to the healthcare and transaction advisory services groups of Alvarez and Marsal, LLC (“A&M”).
+Mr. Hensley has more than 30 years of experience serving public and privately-held companies across a range of industries, including healthcare, insurance, real estate and private equity capital funds.
 Mr. Hensley is also the founder of a private publishing company and the principal owner of two real estate and rental property development companies.
-Before joining A&M, Mr. Hensley was an audit partner with Ernst & Young.
-Previously, he was with Arthur Andersen, where he served as an audit partner and was the managing partner of their Nashville office from 1997 to 2002.
-His significant experience include mergers and acquisitions, identification of enterprise and industry risk, and forensic investigations and disputes.
-Mr. Hensley serves on the Board of Directors for Capella Healthcare and Diversicare Healthcare Services, Inc. Mr. Hensley previously served on the Board of Directors for Capella Healthcare from 2008 to 2015.
-Mr. Hensley previously served as a director of Greenway Medical Technologies, HealthSpring, Inc. and Comsys IT Partners, Inc. and Spheris, Inc. Mr. Hensley earned a B.S. in accounting and a Master’s of Accountancy from the University of Tennessee and is a Certified Public Accountant.
+Before joining A&M, Mr. Hensley was an audit partner with Ernst & Young from 2002 to 2003.
+Previously, he was with Arthur Andersen, where he served as an audit partner from 1990 to 2002, and was the managing partner of their Nashville office from 1997 to 2002.
+His significant experience includes mergers and acquisitions, identification of enterprise and industry risk, and forensic investigations and disputes.
+Mr. Hensley serves on the Board of Directors for Diversicare Healthcare Services, Inc. Mr. Hensley previously served on the Board of Directors for Capella Healthcare from 2008 to 2015.
+Mr. Hensley previously served as a director of Greenway Medical Technologies from 2011 to 2013, HealthSpring, Inc. from 2006 to 2012 and Comsys IT Partners, Inc. and Spheris, Inc. from 2006 to 2010.
+Mr. Hensley earned a B.S. in accounting and a Master’s of Accountancy from the University of Tennessee and is a Certified Public Accountant.
 Mr. Hensley’s financial accounting, healthcare industry and transactional experience makes him a valuable resource to our Board of Directors.

-Professor Van Hom is an associate professor of Economics and Management and the Executive Director of Health Affairs at the Vanderbilt University Owen Graduate School of Management (“Owen”).
-Professor Van Hom is a leading expert and researcher on healthcare management and economics.
+Professor Van Horn has been an associate professor of Economics and Management and the Executive Director of Health Affairs at the Vanderbilt University Owen Graduate School of Management (“Owen”) since 2006.
+Professor Van Horn is a leading expert and researcher on healthcare management and economics.
 His current research interests include nonprofit conduct, governance and objectives in healthcare markets and the measurement of healthcare outcomes and productivity.
 His research on healthcare organizations, managerial incentives in nonprofit hospitals and the conduct of managed care firms has appeared in leading publications.
-Professor Van Hom consults for national consulting firms, providers, managed care organizations, and pharmaceutical firms.
-Professor Van Hom also holds faculty appointments in the Vanderbilt University School of Medicine and Law School.
-Prior to his tenure at Owen, Professor Van Hom served as an associate professor of economics and management at the William E. Simon Graduate School of Business at the University of Rochester where he was responsible for their graduate programs in health administration.
+Professor Van Horn consults for national consulting firms, providers, managed care organizations, and pharmaceutical firms.
+Professor Van Horn also holds faculty appointments in the Vanderbilt University School of Medicine and Law School.
+Prior to his tenure at Owen, from 1996 to 2006, Professor Van Horn served as an associate professor of economics and management at the William E. Simon Graduate School of Business at the University of Rochester where he was responsible for their graduate programs in health administration.
 Professor Van Horn began serving on the Board of Directors of Quorum Health Corporation in January 2016.
 Professor Van Horn holds a Ph.D. from the University of Pennsylvania’s Wharton School and a Master’s in Business Administration, a Master’s in Public Health and a B.A. from the University of Rochester.
 Professor Van Horn’s extensive knowledge and research into healthcare industry economics and governance as well as his unique experience with healthcare decision makers and business executives nationwide regarding healthcare policy make him a valuable resource to our Board of Directors.